joinmarket-webui/jamdocs/docs/software/installation.md

 python3 scripts/obwatch/ob-watcher.py --host=127.0.0.1
 ```

+!!! info
+    Bind both services to `127.0.0.1` instead of `0.0.0.0` to not expose them to
+    your local network.

 It is recommended to install both services as system services, e.g. via
 `systemd`.
 Also, see your `joinmarket.cfg` config file and adapt the values to
 your needs.
 It is generally advised to leave all settings at their default